SunTrust lifts Element Solutions Inc [ESI] price estimate. Who else is bullish?

+Element Solutions Inc [NYSE: ESI] surged by $0.11 during the normal trading session on Wednesday and reaching a high of $10.18 during the day while it closed the day at $9.88.
+Element Solutions Inc stock has also gained 11.51% of its value over the past 7 days.
+However, ESI stock has declined by -17.04% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -7.58% and lost -15.41% year-on date.

-Compared to the average trading volume of 2.44M shares, ESI reached a trading volume of 2145171 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ESI stock reached $2.43 billion, with 246.32 million shares outstanding and 222.57 million shares in the current float.
+Compared to the average trading volume of 2.45M shares, ESI reached a trading volume of 5087013 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ESI shares is $11.43 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ESI stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.